myat555/mini2-chunks/README.md

 # Distributed Overlay Network System

-A gRPC-based distributed system implementing a leader-queue architecture with team-based routing and data partitioning.
+A gRPC-based distributed system implementing a leader-queue architecture with team-based routing, data partitioning, and configurable strategies for forwarding, chunking, and fairness.
+Features real-time benchmarking with visual monitoring of data distribution across multiple hosts.

 ## Architecture